-If you are starting a business or have legal needs for an existing business, we want to help you.
+If you are starting a business or have legal needs for an existing business, we can help.
 Front Range Legal Services offers a wide variety of legal services for small and medium-sized businesses at a reasonable cost.
-Our expert attorneys have experience in all aspects of business law.
+Our attorneys have experience in all aspects of business law.

-Whether you are forming a new business entity, needing drafting or review of a contract, or even inquiring into the risk of a foreign investment, our attorneys have the experience to guide you through the process.
+Whether you are forming a new business entity, needing drafting services or review of a proposed contract, or even inquiring into the risk of a foreign investment, our attorneys have the experience to comfortably guide you through each step of the process.
 Let us do the paperwork for you and make sure your personal and business assets are protected from liability.
-Below, you will find a brief description of the services that we offer to existing businesses and to start-ups.
+Below, you will find a brief description of the some of the services that we offer to existing businesses and start-ups.

 - Risk assessment of investment opportunities

 Starting a Business?
-Let us help you will all of the steps involved in creating your business.
+We can assists you in all of the steps involved in creating your business or startup.
 Most business owners will wish to form some type of organization which allows them to protect their personal assets from the liabilities of the business.
-This is achieved with the creation of a business organization such as a Limited Liability Partnership (LLP), a Corporation (a C-corp or an S-corp) or a Limited Liability Company.
+There are many different choices to select from including a limited liability partnership (LLP), a corporation (a C-corp or an S-corp) or a limited liability company (LLC).
 Each of these different types of organizations carry their own unique advantages and disadvantages, thus making this choice an important early decision for your business.
 Based on your goals and needs, our team can help you best decide the fit for you to build your business now and into the future.

 We will work with you to determine the best type of organization for you and take all necessary steps to form the business.
 Many pre-packaged options available today do not have the level of customization which most business owners will eventually find that they needed.
 Our firm will ensure that the requirements of entity formation have been met fully and will work with you to complete your bylaws, policies, operating agreements and permitting for the business.
 Once your business is up and running, we offer services which can continue to benefit your business.